News

-How do organisations approach demand forecasting?
+How should businesses approach demand forecasting?

 A few weeks ago, we published a series of LinkedIn polls to discover more about how organisations approached their demand forecasting.
 We’ve seen recent high-profile examples of accounting errors (and test and trace errors) caused by an over reliance on excel spreadsheets, and we’d also come across companies juggling a myriad of spreadsheets to create their forecast.
 We’d also come across some that did not forecast.
 But was this representative?